elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can set default values using the assignment (=) operator.
-Just like with arrays or function parameters, default values can be any expressions or even function calls.</div><br />
+Like with arrays or function parameters, default values can be any expressions or function calls.</div><br />
-  <div><strong>Technical Response:</strong> If the object is missing object property then you can use destructuring to set a new property and value to reference the object.
+  <div><strong>Technical Response:</strong> If the object is missing object property, you can use destructuring to set a new property and value to reference the object.
 We can set default values using the assignment (=) operator.
-Just like with arrays or function parameters, default values can be any expressions or even function calls.
-They will be evaluated if the value is not provided.
+Default values, like arrays or function parameters, can be any expressions or function calls, and they get evaluated if no value is specified.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />